130 Ski Hill Road, Suite 200,, Colorado 80424

 What Are Colorado’s Marital Property Laws?

 Perhaps you’ve heard of community property states.
-In community property states, any property that belonged to each spouse before marriages remains their separate property after they divorce.
+In community property states, any property that belonged to each spouse before marriage remains their separate property after they divorce.
 Any property that became theirs during the marriage is their community property.
-Community property is divided evenly between the spouses.
+Community property is divided evenly between spouses.
 But that doesn’t mean that each spouse gets 50/50 automatically.
 Rather, if one spouse is more in need than the other, that spouse is more inclined to receive more of the community property as that is seen as 50/50 in comparison to what one spouse already owns.
 Of course, exceptions to property that one spouse acquires during the marriage apply to gifts and inheritance.
 Gifts and inheritance remain separate property.

 Colorado’s marital laws differ from community property state laws.
 Colorado is an equitable distribution law state.
 Equitable distribution can operate somewhat similarly to community property in that a judge looks to what’s fair.
 As with community property states, what’s fair isn’t necessarily or always 50/50.
-Instead, what’s fair may mean that the spouse will less income gets ¾ of the property or value of the property, and the spouse with higher income gets ¼ of the property or value of the property.
+Instead, what’s fair may mean that the spouse will less income get ¾ of the property or value of the property, and the spouse with a higher income gets ¼ of the property or value of the property.

 It’s not uncommon for a divorce court judge to make you and your soon-to-be-ex-spouse sell your home and divide the proceeds, instead of granting one spouse ownership of the home.
 This is true for vehicles, land, etc. Of course, if children are involved then courts almost always award the primary custodial parent ownership of the marital home and possibly the car(s).